Importing plant-based animal feed

 When we receive your application, we will:

-- check that all information is supplied and assess the application
+- check that all information is supplied and assess the application and the production questionnaire

 - decide if any audits are required

 - advise you of the outcome of our assessment.

 We will only assess your application when you have supplied all required information.